kutycoi123/c-pthread-practice/assign2/assign2/assign2_part1/README.txt

   1) Briefly explain why this application would be difficult to write using multiple processes instead of threads.
+     - Because it's really difficult for multiple processes to share resources.
+Using thread makes accessing to shared resources easier and helps to avoid significant issues like deadlock, lifelock, etc.
   2) What is the significance of 'workperformed'?
 How is it used?
+      - Workperformed is used to make threads keep running to sort the string if it's not sorted yet
   3) Explain exactly what is the type of 'fp' in the following declaration: void *(*fp)(void *)
       - fp is a function pointer, pointing to a function returning a void pointer (void*)